FilipStudeny/JavaOpenGL/README.md

 # Java OpenGL

-Creating 3D graphics using the LWJGL library
+Creating 3D graphics using the LWJGL library and Java

-Currently contains basic Mouse and Keyboard input listeners and Model object to create other models
-  - Currently created models Triangle and Square

-Future plans:
-1. 2D and 3D camera
-2. Loading custom models
-3. Lights
+Project contains basic window, basic keyboard and mouse Inputs, extremely simple 1st person camera (However camera won't move in the direction when looking UP or Down)

+No future plans for updating this repo

 ## Learning sources
 1. http://www.opengl-tutorial.org/beginners-tutorials/tutorial-4-a-colored-cube/